What Are Different Types of Food Poisoning and Causes?

 Viruses are the most frequent cause of food poisoning in the U.S. The next highest causes are bacteria.
 About 31 viral and bacterial pathogens are responsible for almost 9.4 million diagnosed food poisoning illnesses per year; about 48 million food poisoning cases are unspecified (undiagnosed).
 Yearly, about 128,000 people are hospitalized and about 3,000 die from all causes of food poisoning.

 The most common pathogens that cause food poisoning are:

-The most common pathogens that caused hospitalizations and the approximate number of hospitalized patients are:
+The most common pathogens that caused hospitalizations due to contamination of foods or fluids are:

 The most common pathogens that cause deaths are:

 Infectious agents comprise the largest category of food poisoning, but as seen from the above top categories, viral infections comprise the bulk of infected patients but are far less likely to cause hospitalizations and deaths than Salmonella bacteria.
 Because the bulk of "unspecified" causes is probably similar to the makeup of the diagnosed causes, this grouping of viruses and bacteria is considered to be the main causes of food poisoning in the U.S.